“Oo-rhee gahchi mokyok tahng gah-jah.”

 I never thought I would find an intersection between the bathhouse and my understanding of soul care.
 My theological, educational, and formational framework for soul care over the years had culminated to a monastic, ascetic experience at the monastery or retreat center.
 It leaned into a westernized, individualistic experience that was more “refined” and defined.

 There is a word in Korean, han, that is quite difficult to capture in English.
 Han tries to express the painful tearing apart of one’s heart due to injustices.
 It describes both a collective and individual experience of suffering that comes from unjust political and social systems.

-Koreans often say to one another that we need to release han.
-It’s understood if han isn’t released in a positive way, it can bring destruction, death, and violence into one’s life or community.
+Theologian and scholar Grace Ji–Sun Kim articulates Koreans’ understanding that if han isn’t released in a positive way, it can bring destruction, death, and violence into one’s life or community.
 Han needs to be set free for us to heal and move towards a more whole way of living.

 On my usual day set aside for soul care, I took seriously my mom’s invitation and went to the bathhouse.
 As I entered, walking purposefully into the steaming water and heat, I leaned into my own han before God.
 The han of the oppression and suffering of my mother’s generation and the generations before her.
 The han of my own family’s struggle with addiction, brokenness, and dysfunction.
 The han of invisibility as a Korean American, of being perpetuated as a foreigner or model minority in this country.
 The han of dealing with the systemic injustices as a person of color, as a woman.
 The collective han of my people’s history and grief.

 I didn’t realize how deeply my bones were aching for an embodied and communal experience.
 My soul was aching to be with other halmuhnis, unnies, ddals, and ahjummas—grandmothers, sisters, daughters, women—who, like me, were coming to the bathhouse for refuge, for cleansing, and for rest from their own struggles, hurts, and sufferings.